ViniNTCVVZ/vetomap/README.md

 ### Installing

-First, you need to run `npm install` on both directories *front* and *back* to install the node.js dependencies.
+First, you need to run `npm install` on both *front* and *back* folders to install the node.js dependencies.

-Then, you can deploy Angular front-end by executing the command below into the directory *front* and access to the application on http://localhost:4200
+Then, you can deploy Angular front-end by executing the command below into the *front* folder and access to the application on http://localhost:4200 :

 ```
 ng serve
 ```

-To deploy the back-end, you need to compile the code with the typescript compiler into the directory *back* with the command `tsc` and run the node.js application
+To deploy the back-end, you need to compile the code with the typescript compiler into the *back* folder with the command `tsc` and run the node.js application :

 ```
 node ./dist/server/server.js